Last updated: 15 July 2021

 What’s the current UK advice about face masks and coverings?

-- Wales – face coverings are mandatory on public transport, and it’s recommended that people wear three-layer face coverings where social distancing is not possible.
+- Wales – face coverings are mandatory on public transport, and in most enclosed public spaces, even if the country moves to alert level zero on 7 August.

 Across the UK, ride-sharing company Uber has made it mandatory for both passengers and drivers to wear masks while taking trips.